Monticello Convention: Monticello Convention

-The second meeting, for which the convention and petition takes its name, took place in the town of Monticello, later destroyed by flooding in 1867 and currently within present-day Longview, Cowlitz County.
-Still feeling ignored by the Oregon Territory government, 44 delegates met on November 25, 1852 to develop, complete and sign another petition to have Columbia Territory established.
-Although this Memorial was a shorter than the earlier Cowlitz Memorial, it was better written and quickly adopted.
+The convention and petition, taking its name from the town of Monticello, was held on November 25, 1852.
+Still feeling ignored by the Oregon Territory government, 44 delegates met to develop, complete and sign another petition to have Columbia Territory established.
+Although the petition, known as the Monticello Convention Memorial, was a shorter than the earlier Cowlitz Memorial, it was considered better written and quickly adopted.
 After signing the petition, it was again forwarded on to Joseph Lane, who supported the petition and had it sent on to Congress.